feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 18 Confidential letter of the Indies Council to Governor-General, 19 February 1916, no. 109a, in Binnenlands-Bestuur, no. 4406.

-19 Encyclopaedie van Nederlandsch-Indie, vol. |, p.
+19 Encyclopaedie van Nederlandsch-Indie, vol. I, p.
 478.

 20 Letter of the Resident of Batavia to Director of Home Affairs, 19 June 1916, in Binnenlands-Bestuur, no. 4406.
 269